History of lacrosse: European involvement

 In 1834 a team of Caughnawaga Indians demonstrated lacrosse in Montreal.
 Although response to the demonstrations was not overwhelming, interest in lacrosse steadily grew in Canada.

 In 1856, William George Beers, a Canadian dentist, founded Montreal Lacrosse Club.
 He codified the game in 1867 to shorten the length of each game, reduce the number of players, use a redesigned stick, and use a rubber ball.
 The first game played under Beers' rules was at Upper Canada College in 1867.
-During the 1860s lacrosse became Canada's national summer game.
 The first overseas exhibition games were played in 1867.
 In 1876, Queen Victoria witnessed an exhibition game and was impressed, saying "The game is very pretty to watch."
 Her endorsement was enough for many English girls' schools to adopt the sport in the 1890s.
-The Mohawk Lacrosse Club in Troy, New York became the first organized club in the United States.
+The Mohawk Lacrosse Club in Troy, New York, became the first organized club in the United States.

 As lacrosse grew, opposition to its violent aspects was a major obstacle.
 The game was banned in some areas when, in 1900, Choctaw Indians attached lead weights to their sticks to use them as skull-crackers.

 By the 20th century, many high schools, colleges and universities had adopted lacrosse as a league sport.
 Lacrosse became an Olympic sport for the 1904 and 1908 Summer Olympics, but was then dropped as an official sport.
 After 1908, lacrosse was a sport in the World Games.

 In the 1930s, an indoor version of the game, box lacrosse, was introduced in Canada.
 It quickly became the dominant form of the sport in Canada, in part due to the severe winter weather that limited outdoor play.

 Minor leagues developed for box lacrosse and college lacrosse.
 Two professional leagues also were created: In 1987 the Eagle Pro Box Lacrosse League was founded; it eventually became the Major Indoor Lacrosse League, and then the National Lacrosse League (NLL).
 In the summer of 2001, a professional field lacrosse league, known as Major League Lacrosse (MLL), was inaugurated.
 In 2019, the Premier Lacrosse League was created, which offered higher wages and better benefits for the players.